jaehughes/SimPlus/index.md

     pass
 ```

-This program can now be loaded onto the robot
+This program should now be saved after which it can be loaded onto the robot.
+To do this on the left hand side of the webots interface, find the node that corresponds to the robot, this will be called something like 'Robot E-puck'.
+Expand this node, and scroll down to the find the node 'controller', click on the select button below the tree, and from the pop-up choose the name of the controller you have developed.

 ### Step 3: Move the robot forwards